ProjectGen3sis/CSCI-5611/CSCI_5611_PROJECT_3/README.md

 Moving	IK	(at	least	2D) (up	to	10	points)

 # Difficulties
 Me and Royal had difficulties with collision part because it wuuld always get stuck when colliding into a object.
-So, we decided to chalk it up as we did were not able to find a solution for it.
+So, we decided to chalk it up as we did were not able to find a solution for it and time was running out.
+I would that it took some time to find out the right constraints as some work well than other values.